whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 ,        : {token, ','}
 ```

-`leex` makes `TokenChars` available in the Erlang expression following each regex; this variable contains the matched tokens as a charlist.
+`leex` makes `TokenChars` available in the Erlang expression following each regex; this variable contains the matched tokens as a char list.
 As you can see, sometimes we're interested in the token value but sometimes the token itself is its value (i.e., `:","`).

 We return a tuple with the atom `:token` as the first element because that's the way we tell `leex` that we found a token we're interested in and which we want in the output of the lexical analysis.
-We don't hav to keep all the tokens we find: we can discard them by returning the atom `:skip_token` instead of a `{token, ...}` tuple.
+We don't have to keep all the tokens we find: we can discard them by returning the atom `:skip_token` instead of a `{token, ...}` tuple.
 A common use case is skipping whitespace:

 ```
 [\s\t\n\r]+ : skip_token.